vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 goods."
 As Babu Bepin Chunder Pal said " We in
-Eastern Bengal and Assam have not only tried to boycott British goods , but all honorary offices and association with Government " and the words' 1" Boy- cott Movement" were comprehensive enough to include these phases of Boycott while the wording adopted by Mr, Gokhale was evidently narrow.
+Eastern Bengal and Assam have not only tried to boycott British goods , but all honorary offices and association with Government " and the words' 1" Boy###cott Movement" were comprehensive enough to include these phases of Boycott while the wording adopted by Mr, Gokhale was evidently narrow.